SleepNotF0und/HTTP-OK/README.md

 #+#    #+#       #+#               #+#           #+#    #+##+#   #+#
 ########        ##########        ###            ######## ###    ###

-                                        Coded By Hazeem Yaseer V3.0
+                                        Coded By @Hhazeem10 V2
 ```

-GETOK is a Fast Python Script to Automate The Alive Subdomains Probering
+GET-OK is a Fast Python Script to Automate The Alive Subdomains Probering
 Just run it and you will know how to use it

 * Removes Duplicated domains automaticlly